jpadamsonline/An-incomplete-manifesto-for-a-humane-company/README.md

 Any data you collect should be explained and disclosed in simple terms, then only collected when needed, and held in the highest regard in terms of safe-keeping.

 ### Practice H2H
 Companies themselves aren’t people, therefore they can’t be humane.
-But the people running them can be, and they should treat their audiences and customers with respect, human to human.
+But the people running them can be, and they should treat their audiences, employees, contractors, and customers with respect, human to human.

 ### Remember that everything is connected
 People, planet, profits.
 “Triple-bottom-line” is the only ledger that makes sense long-term, since nothing else is ultimately sustainable.